Site icon Outdoor Gearzine

-The model I used in the backcountry until I conducted this test was the deuter essett .
-I was somewhat satisfied with the design and the fine storage inside the pockets, and I can see some fraying, so I am still using it, but it has been a long time and the capacity has become a little lacking, so I decided to take this opportunity to buy a new one.
-As this is the second generation, we would like a highly-finished model that will remain satisfied with the current situation, and will even further resolve any complaints.
-So I've looked into the latest models in the following desired conditions:
+The model I had been using in the backcountry until this test was the Deuter S-Zett .
+I was quite satisfied with the design and the detailed storage inside the pockets, and although it was still usable, with only a few signs of wear, it had been around for quite a while and the capacity was starting to feel a bit insufficient, so I decided to take this opportunity to buy a new one.
+As this is my second model, I wanted a more complete model that would maintain my current satisfaction while also addressing some of the issues I was unhappy with.
+So I did a quick search of the latest models based on the following desired criteria:

 Test environment

-The two testers are the author (skier, 165cm tall, weighing 58kg, and using stickers for hiking) and Hisatomi, the editor-in-chief of this company.
-It can sometimes be fitted solo, so it has a little more basic equipment (including avalanches, gear and helmet) and uses radio.
-The test was conducted in January to February in ski resort access and full hiking backcountry areas, each using hiking and skiing.
-We scored the impressions of actually carrying it on our back and using it, as well as detailed observations.
+The testers were myself (a skier, 165cm tall, 58kg, who uses skins when hiking) and our editor-in-chief, Hisatomi.
+As we sometimes go solo, we carry a little more basic equipment (including avalanche gear and helmet) and also use a radio.
+The tests were conducted in January and February in ski resort access areas and full-hike backcountry areas, using each pack for hiking and skiing.
+We scored the packs based on our impressions of actually wearing and using them, as well as observing the fine details of their construction

-In addition, the following five items were evaluated for each model, loads were allocated according to their importance, and the graded items for each model were set as follows.
+Each model was evaluated by weighting the following five items according to their importance, and the scoring criteria for each item were set as follows:

 1. Comfort (30 points)

-Score based on fit when carrying it on your back, high cushioning, and stability when hiking and downhiking
+- Scored based on fit when worn, cushioning, and stability when hiking uphill or downhill.

 2. Storage (30 points)